morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

  # and setting the color column to be of type "character", which helps later
 sample_info_tab$color <- as.character(sample_info_tab$color)

-# take a peek at the data we have on each sample
+# take a peek at the data we have on each sample.
+# The rownames of the sample_info_tab must be the same as the column names of the count table for graphing later on.
+This should be the sample sites in the same order.

 sample_info_tab
 ```